Sleep-Earlier/Histological-Lung-Cancer-AI-Prediction-System/README.md

 ![image](assets/fig9.png)

-[10] Example: asking *“What is the most common EGFR mutation?”* will return relevant explanations and clinical insights.
+[10] Example: asking *“What is the EGFR mutation in lung cancer”* will return relevant explanations and clinical insights.

 ![image](assets/fig10.png)